macla7/STAPI/README.md

   - So I believe I've got basic recoverable working for app.
 I am deliberately going to leave default devise 'forget password' page thing.
 Workflow will be user clicks button, gets email, goes to safair on phone or whatever, changes password.
 Then they can try again on app.
 After password changes it currently routes to home.
 Maybe we have a landing page / or successful password change redirect.. which is just a very basic page saying 'go back to app and try again' lol.
   - TODO:
     - set up button that hits api, in dev (to test)
+    - set up forgetPassword page.
+    - then do i want to get the user to copy the code (somehow make it six digits like fb) and then have a 'newpassword' screen?
     - send up sendGrid.
     - Figure out what "protect_from_forgery prepend: true" is doing, and where to properly put it.. if anywhere at all.